Worship Services

 Welcome

 Welcome to our community where differences are celebrated, kindness is valued, and friendships flourish.
-Everyone is welcome and that is true.
-No matter where you came from, your religious training OR no religiosity, all are welcome because we are a ‘Come As You Are’ church.
-[CAYA]
+All are welcome because we are a ‘Come As You Are’ church.

 there is a place for you here.